mkjaergaard/opendaq-python/docs/usage.rst

 .. code:: python

-    daq.set_adc_cal(adc_corrs,adc_offsets,flag)
-    daq.get_adc_cal()
+    daq.get_adc_calib(*list of CalibReg registers*)
+    daq.get_adc_calib()

-Where as in the case of the DAC calibration, *adc_corrs* and *adc_offsets* are the lists of values of the parameters for each calibration line.
+Where as in the case of the DAC calibration, *CalibReg* are pairs of slope and offset coefficients (*[adc_corr, adc_offset]*).

-- *adc_corrs* are the slopes of the calibration lines, the read value divided by the real voltage value at the input.
+- *adc_corr* is the slope of the calibration lines, the read value divided by the real voltage value at the input.
-- *adc_offsets* is the zero crossing of the line, in this case the raw ADC value for a 0V input (in this case, it is not a voltage but a raw binary code).
+- *adc_offset* is the zero crossing of the line, in this case the raw ADC value for a 0V input (in this case, it is not a voltage but a raw binary code).
-- *flag*: in the case of the openDAQ[S], allows loading the calibration for the inputs in SE mode, DE mode or both ('ALL').

 In the case of the ADC, several facts have to be taken into consideration:

 - Each analog input will have a different calibration line
 - In the case of openDAQ [M] each gain setting must be calibrated separately, as the gains are set by resistor values with a relatively high tolerance.
-This is not the case of the openDAQ [S], which uses a PGA with factory default calibration for all ranges.
+This is not the case of the openDAQ [S] and [N], which use a PGA with factory calibration for all ranges.
 - The inputs of the openDAQ [S] have a different calibration if they are used as single ended (SE) or differential (DE).
 In the case of openDAQ [M] the calibration can be the same for both modes, because the inputs are just multiplexed.